solita/solita.github.com/_posts/2021-12-15-can-you-keep-a-secret.md

 # Watching out for tinkerers 🕵️

-So, how do we keep these "secret" values (API key, HMAC code, server URL...), secret?
-Rooted/jailbroken smartphones, allow access to the device internal storage and the retrieval of application binaries (**.ipa** and **.apk**, for iOS and Android respectively) is possible... a technically and driven individual could deconstruct the binary and dig out exploitable API keys, tokens, especially if they are injected via a CI pipeline and stored internally in clear text.
+So, how do we keep these "secrets" (API key, HMAC code, server URL...)?
+Rooted/jailbroken smartphones, allow access to the device internal storage and the retrieval of application binaries is possible...
+(**.ipa** and **.apk**, for iOS and Android respectively).
+A technically and driven individual could deconstruct the binary and dig out exploitable API keys, tokens, especially if they are injected via a CI pipeline and stored internally in clear text.

 What can we do?
 Fortunately, there are tools to help us and a set of steps we can follow to protect our secrets.
-Shall we "spill the beans"? 😅 Let's start with Android and then iOS.
+Let's start with Android and then iOS.

 ## Android